ROCm/rocSOLVER/docs/source/design_tuning.rst

 geqr2/geqrf and geql2/geqlf functions
 ======================================

-The orthogonal factorizations from the left (QR or QL factorizations) are implemented in two routines: blocked and unblocked.
+The orthogonal factorizations from the left (QR or QL factorizations) are implemented in two versions, blocked and unblocked.
 The unblocked routines (GEQR2 or GEQL2) are based on BLAS level II operations and work applying Householder reflectors one column at a time.
-The blocked routines (GEQRF or GEQLF), providing the matrix is large enough, factorize a block of columns at each step using the unblocked functions, and apply the resulting block reflectors to update the trailing submatrices.
+The blocked routines (GEQRF or GEQLF), providing the matrix is large enough, factorize a block of columns at each step using the unblocked functions, and apply the resulting block reflectors to update the rest of the matrix.
 The application of the block reflectors is based on matrix-matrix operations (BLAS level III) which, in general, could have better performance on the GPU.

 GEQxF_BLOCKSIZE